 Your phone rings or you get an email letting you know that you've been selected for a second interview.
 Congratulations!
-You've made it past a big hurdle.
-However, getting through the first round of interview questions also means that you've gone through your list of interview questions to ask the employer already.
+You've made it over a big hurdle.
+However, getting through the first round of interview questions also likely means that you've already exhausted your list of interview questions to ask the employer.

-Tips for What to Ask at a Second Job Interview
+Tips for Asking Questions at Second Job Interview

 Since you don't want to repeat what has already been asked and answered, it's important to have a different set of interview questions ready for your second interview.